crpietschmann/portfolio/_imports/_posts/2009-01-07-sql-compact-and-the-unable-to-load-dll-sqlceme35dll-runtime-exception.markdown

 <li>Alternatively, you could create two seperate versions of the installer for your application; one that targets x86 and one that targets x64.</li>
 </ol>

 I prefer the first option because it has a couple benefits.
 Even though it only targets x86, it will work on x64 systems too, and you relieve users from being required to understand whether they should install the x86 or x64 version.
-Plus this way you only need to worry about building your application and installer a single time for each release.<br /><br />At the below link you can download both the x86 and x64 versions of SQL Server Compact 3.5 SP1:
+Plus this way you only need to worry about building your application and installer a single time for each release.

+At the below link you can download both the x86 and x64 versions of SQL Server Compact 3.5 SP1:

 <a href="http://www.microsoft.com/downloads/details.aspx?FamilyId=DC614AEE-7E1C-4881-9C32-3A6CE53384D9&amp;displaylang=en">http://www.microsoft.com/downloads/details.aspx?FamilyId=DC614AEE-7E1C-4881-9C32-3A6CE53384D9&amp;displaylang=en</a>